 1984: The College of Nursing announces Dr. Carolyn Williams as the new dean.
 Dr. Williams stresses the importance of research and publishing and emphasizes they will be required as the college continues to advance.

-1992: The first class of doctorate students graduates with PhDs.
+1992: The first class of five doctorate students graduates with PhDs.

 2006: Dr. Williams resigns as dean and rejoins the faculty.
 Dr. Jane Kirschling becomes the fourth dean of the College of Nursing.